Superradiance-assisted two-color Doppler cooling of molecules: Introduction

 Laser cooling is a useful technique for the preparation of ultra-cold atoms for use in quantum experiments.
 The original scheme for Doppler cooling describes an atomic gas driven by a laser that is tuned to be slightly below an electronic transition in the atoms of the gas \cite{hansch,wineland,ashkin}.
 Due to the Doppler effect, atoms will absorb more photons if they move toward the light source, so they’ll always absorb more photons that oppose their direction of motion.
 The re-emission of these absorbed photons is isotropic with no net contribution to the atom momentum.
 The first successful Doppler cooling experiments were reported soon after for Mg$^+$ and Be$^+$ \cite{drullinger,toschek}.

 Since the inception of Doppler cooling, other types of cooling schemes have been demonstrated.
-The Zeeman slower would achieved temperatures near the Doppler limit using neutral atoms \cite{philips}.
+The Zeeman slower achieved temperatures near the Doppler limit using neutral atoms \cite{philips}.
 Later, atoms would be cooled below the Doppler limit, the possibility of which was attributed to additional atomic states and laser polarization \cite{chu}.
-Sub-Doppler temperatures would also be achieved with Sisyphus cooling, and Doppler cooling techniques would later be further refined using on optical pumping \cite{dalibard,claude}.
+Sub-Doppler temperatures would also be achieved with Sisyphus cooling, and Doppler cooling techniques would later be further refined using optical pumping \cite{dalibard,claude}.

 The logical next step in the refinement of laser cooling is a method that works for molecules.
+The fundamental problem with the extension of existing laser cooling techniques to more complex structures is that they rely on cyclic (electronic) transitions.
+Typical cooling schemes for neutral atoms and ions assume a perfect two-level structure.
+Ideal structures like this are rare in most molecules.
+The molecular energy level structure consists of electronic levels that are split by different vibrational and rotational levels (see \cref{fig:lambda}a).
+Each of these transitions would require an individual laser to repump the molecule.

-A technique for cooling using an optical cycling scheme with only three lasers was demonstrated for the diatomic molecule SrF\cite{shuman}.
-Cooling and laser slowing of several oxides and other atomic molecules have been shown since then \cite{yeo,lev,stuhl,ding,xu,hummon,hemmerling}.
-Cooling of potassium-rubidium molecules to the ultra-cold regime has been demonstrated, and there is a proposed method for cooling polyatomic molecules of six or greater atoms using an attached metal atom as a photon cycling site \cite{marco,doyle}.
-Proposals exist for a cooling technique that feature two-level adiabatic transfers, and these proposals are less reliant on spontaneous emission, making them good candidates for cooling of particles without cyclic transitions, such as molecules \cite{norcia,bartolotta}.
+Cooling and laser slowing of several oxides and other molecules such as SrF, YO, CaF, YbF, and CaOH has favorable Frank-Condon factors and thus maintain near-cyclic transitions, such that a small number of lasers for repumping are sufficient \cite{shuman,ybf,yeo,lev,stuhl,ding,xu,hummon,hemmerling,caoh}.
+Cooling of potassium-rubidium molecules to the ultra-cold regime has been demonstrated, and there is a proposed method for cooling polyatomic molecules of six or greater atoms using an attached metal atom as a photon cycling site, for which there also exists near-cyclic transitions \cite{marco,doyle}.
+Proposals exist for an adiabatic cooling technique that feature two-level transfers, and these proposals are less reliant on spontaneous emission, making them good candidates for cooling of particles without cyclic transitions, such as molecules \cite{norcia,bartolotta}.
 However, these schemes don't achieve the ultra-cold temperatures that atoms can reach and work almost exclusively for diatomic molecules.
 Currently there are no other proposals for laser cooling a general class of polyatomic molecules.